News Values in Journalism Definition Types and Examples

 When News-Lead Writing Example

-Title: New Vaccine Rollout Set for Next Month
+Headline: New Vaccine Rollout Set for Next Month

 News-Lead: Next month, residents of Springfield County can expect the rollout of a new vaccine aimed at combating the spread of the flu virus.

-Title: City Council to Vote on New Zoning Regulations Next Week
+News Headline: City Council to Vote on New Zoning Regulations Next Week

-Why News Lead in Journalism
+Why News Leads in Journalism

-Title: The massive landslide caused by heavy rain, not human activity
+Headline: The massive landslide caused by heavy rain, not human activity

 News Lead: For example, A landslide that killed 31 people at an unlicensed campground last year was caused by persistent heavy rainfall, not human activity, a Malaysian government investigation concluded.

-Alternative Leads in Journalism
+2. Alternative Leads in Journalism

 1. Staccato Lead